adamstephensun/Place-and-Memory/readme.md

 Code by [me](adam-stephenson.co.uk)

-Exhibition curated by Irina Tsokova, created in collaboration with Martin Cibik, Sean Clark, Calum Vaughan, Iulia Radu
+Exhibition curated by Irina Tsokova, created in collaboration with Martin Cibik, Sean Clark, Calum Vaughan and Iulia Radu

 ## How to use
 [Live version here](https://place-and-memory.vercel.app/)